aws/aws-xray-sdk-python/README.md

 We recommend that you migrate to [AWS Distro for OpenTelemetry (ADOT) or OpenTelemetry Instrumentation][xray-otel-migration-docs] to generate traces (through manual or zero-code instrumentation) from your application and send them to AWS X-Ray.
 OpenTelemetry is the industry-wide standard for tracing instrumentation and observability.
 It has a large open-source community for support and provides more instrumentations and updates.
 By adopting an OpenTelemetry solution, developers can leverage the latest services and innovations from AWS CloudWatch.

-## :mega: End-of-Support on February 25, 2027

-[The AWS X-Ray SDKs will reach end-of-support on **`February 25, 2027`**][xray-sdk-daemon-timeline].
-After end-of-support, the X-Ray SDKs will no longer receive updates or releases.
-Previously published releases will continue to be available via public package managers and the source code will remain on GitHub.

 [xray-otel-migration-docs]: https://docs.aws.amazon.com/xray/latest/devguide/xray-sdk-migration.html
 [xray-sdk-daemon-timeline]: https://docs.aws.amazon.com/xray/latest/devguide/xray-daemon-eos.html